kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 like ESLint.
 I believe this is why it's recommended to set the exhaustive deps rule to "warn" instead of "error."
 When this happens, the plugin will tell you so in the warning.
 I recommend that you try to restructure your code a bit to avoid that warning (please favor explicitness over cleverness).
-If that wont work, then disabling the plugin is your escape hatch so you can keep working.
+If that won't work, then disabling the plugin is your escape hatch so you can keep working.

 To avoid the second pitfall: **Install, use, and follow the ESLint plugin 👨‍🏫**